simiat/Project_Group19/page2.md

 Since the above query does not give any result, we tried to modify it.
 By doing so, we made some considerations:

 - The namespace **arco-des** does not exist, hence was left out as well as **arco-cd**, because we do not need any properties or classes from the context description ontology.
-- The operator **VALUES** does not appear in the official documentation about [SPARQL query language for RDF](https://www.w3.org/TR/rdf-sparql-query/).
+- The operator **VALUES** does not appear in the official documentation about <a href="https://www.w3.org/TR/rdf-sparql-query/" target="_blank">SPARQL query language for RDF</a>.
 Therefore, we decided to eliminate it.

 ```sparql
 PREFIX dd: <https://w3id.org/arco/ontology/denotative-description/>